-May our whole school community feel included.
+May our whole school community feel safe and included.

-- Now repeat the kind thoughts silently: May our whole school community feel included. - Now imagine that our whole school community is being kind to each other and taking care of each other.
-Whisper to repeat after me:
+Now imagine that our whole school community

+is being kind to each other and taking care of each other.
+Silently or in a whisper, repeat these kind thoughts after me:

 May our whole school community receive care and compassion.